qiuyue1993/Notes/CVPR2020/Reading list.md

 Result: The experimental results show that our editing data and deep network perform well on CUS.

+⁻ SG-NN: Sparse Generative Neural Networks for Self-Supervised Scene Completion of RGB-D Scans

+Abstract: We present a novel approach that converts partial and noisy RGB-D scans into high-quality 3D scene reconstructions by inferring unobserved scene geometry.
+Our approach is fully self-supervised and can hence be trained solely on real-world, incomplete scans.

+Method: To achieve selfsupervision, we remove frames from a given (incomplete) 3D scan in order to make it even more incomplete; selfsupervision is then formulated by correlating the two levels of partialness of the same scan while masking out regions that have never been observed.
+Combined with a new 3D sparse generative neural network architecture, our method is able to predict highly-detailed surfaces in a coarse-to-fine hierarchical fashion.

+Result: generating 3D scenes at 2cm resolution, more than twice the resolution of existing state-of-the-art methods as well as outperforming them by a significant margin in reconstruction quality.

+- Anisotropic Convolutional Networks for 3D Semantic Scene Completion

+- Select, Supplement and Focus for RGB-D Saliency Detection

 ---
 ## Scene Analysis and Understanding (2)